aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. Under **Reports** click **Risk detections**.

-1. Review the report and identify any entries representing the sign-in from anonymous IP address generated by the ToR browser.
+1. Review the report and identify any entries representing the sign-in from an anonymous IP address generated by the ToR browser.

  >**Note**: It may take 10-15 minutes to risks to show up in reports.